pmclanahan/basket-lib/packages/celery/docs/userguide/security.rst

 :setting:`CELERY_SECURITY_CERTIFICATE` and :setting:`CELERY_SECURITY_CERT_STORE`
 settings respectively.
-With these configured it is also necessary to call the :func:`celery.security.setup_security` function.
-Note that this will also disable all insucure serializers so that the worker won't accept messages with untrusted content types.
+With these configured it is also necessary to call the :func:`celery.setup_security` function.
+Note that this will also disable all insecure serializers so that the worker won't accept messages with untrusted content types.

-This is an example configuration using the `auth` serializer, with the private key and certificate files located in :`/etc/ssl`.
+This is an example configuration using the `auth` serializer, with the private key and certificate files located in `/etc/ssl`.

 .. code-block:: python

-    CELERY_SECURITY_KEY = "/etc/ssl/private/worker.key"
+    CELERY_SECURITY_KEY = '/etc/ssl/private/worker.key'
-    CELERY_SECURITY_CERTIFICATE = "/etc/ssl/certs/worker.pem"
+    CELERY_SECURITY_CERTIFICATE = '/etc/ssl/certs/worker.pem'
-    CELERY_SECURITY_CERT_STORE = "/etc/ssl/certs/\*.pem"
+    CELERY_SECURITY_CERT_STORE = '/etc/ssl/certs/*.pem'
     from celery.security import setup_security
     setup_security()